Visit our Sister Sites:

 Holiday Insights

-How to Grow Corn
+How to Grow Sweet Corn

 Fresh Corn on the cob is one of summer's very special treats.
-Corn is one of the most popular vegetables at the dinner table year round.
+Sweet Corn is one of the most popular vegetables at the dinner table year round.
 So, why don't most home gardeners grow it?

 The answer is space.
 Sure, a single corn plant uses only a couple square inches of garden space.
 Unfortunately, you need many plants to properly pollinate a successful crop.
 And, the yield is only one or two ears of sweet corn per plant.
-And, when the harvest arrives, it all arrives at once.
+Finally, when the harvest arrives, it all arrives at once.

 How to Grow Corn: